freinhard/freinhard.github.io/about.md

 - Foto freigestellt [[JPEG, 7.7 MB]]({{ site.url }}/public/assets/Fabian-Reinhard-Freigestellt.jpg)

 ### Lieblingsbücher
+- Hector J. Levesque (2017).
+Common Sense, the Turing Test, and the Quest for Real AI.
+The MIT Press
 - Walter Isaacson (2005).
 Kissinger: A Biography.
 Simon & Schuster
 - Walter Isaacson (2014).
 The Innovators: How a Group of Hackers, Geniuses and Geeks Created the Digital Revolution.
 Simon & Schuster
 - Joshua Foer (2011).
 Moonwalking with Einstein: The Art and Science of Remembering Everything.
 New York: Penguin Press